Sustainable Product and Supply Chain Management

 Supplier Sustainability Requirement

 In order to effectively track, communicate, and manage sustainable components, every supplier can learn the latest regulations of the Control Standards for Accton Hazardous Substances (QPC-CE05) on the newly developed eGreen system (a sustainable supply chain information management platform), and commit not to provide eco-destructive substances.
-In 2016, we hosted supplier meetings in Hsinchu, Taiwan and Shenzhen, China, to discuss the changes and updates to the Control Standards for Accton Hazardous Substances, and further understand the RoHS, REACH, halogens, recent regulations on product carbon footprints, and corporate solutions for sustainability.
-Almost 400 supplier representatives attended the gatherings.
-The purpose of the meetings was to set up a communication platform for the suppliers and help them meet the RoHS requirements.
-This demonstrates our determination to fulfill global criteria for environmental protection and quality management.
+On Dec 29, 2017, we hosted supplier meetings in Shenzhen, China and declared our determination to fulfill global criteria for environmental protection and quality management.

 Conflict Mineral Management

 Accton has informed our suppliers that we do not support or use conflict minerals.
-In Q1 2017, we conducted conflict mineral surveys with more than 300 suppliers across China (South China and coastal area), North America, and Europe, requiring suppliers to declare not to use minerals controlled or sold by armed groups.
+In Q2 2017, we conducted conflict mineral surveys with more than 400 suppliers across China (South China and coastal area), North America, and Europe, requesting suppliers to pledge to stop using minerals controlled or sold by armed groups.
+Our suppliers were required to trace the metals and the source from their upstream smelting mines and refining companies of their respective industries, and fill out a CMRT survey form from the CFSI’s latest announcement.
+By doing so, Accton has been making sure our products are conflict free from the source origin of the materials we use.